edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 extern sf::Texture spritesheet;
 ```

 We are defining some common variables here as constant, which is fine.
 The interesting bit is the 'extern spritesheet', this tells anyone that includes game.h that a sprite-sheet exists 'somewhere".
 That somewhere is main.cpp, and the compiler will figure this out for us when we need to access it from ship.cpp.
+What do you think you need to do now to fix the errors in the ship.cpp file?

 **Remember to reload CMake via Zero\_check to add our new files to the build**